dudrin/visual-bookmarks-local/README.md

 5. **Search**: Use the search bar to find specific bookmarks
 6. **Filter by Level**: Use level buttons (0, 1, 2, "All") to control tree depth display
 7. **Offline Save**: Save web pages locally with the "+ В корень (офлайн)" button
+8. **Link Parent Feature**:
+   - Add child nodes to any link using the "📁＋" or "🔗⇧" buttons
+   - Links with children can be expanded/collapsed like folders
+   - Links without children open the URL directly when clicked

 ### Selection & Move/Copy Operations